Honorary Doctorate Recipients

 Kermit Oswald & Lisa Oswald

 Kermit and Lisa Oswald received a Doctor of Laws and are the owners of Sorrelli Jewelry Store located on Main Street, just blocks away from the Kutztown University campus.
 Kermit is the vice president and co-owner of Sorrelli Jewelry earned a Bachelor of Fine Arts from KU in 1981.
 Sorrelli is a family-owned jewelry design company founded in 1983, and by the late 1980s, the company was expanded.
 Since then, the company has grown to become a worldwide supplier of original jewelry through its online store and other web retailers.
 Sorrelli products are sold by more than 400 boutiques in the U.S., the British West Indies and Hong Kong.
 Today, Sorrelli is a fixture in popular magazines and in Hollywood.
-Kermit is a member of the KU Entrepreneurship Advisory Board and both him and Lisa are KU alumni.
+Kermit is a member of the KU Entrepreneurship Advisory Board.
+Kermit and Lisa are KU alumni.

 Guido M. Pichini